sta-c0000/tpconf_bin_xml/sshd.md

 ## Running sshd on the TP-Link TD-W9970 modem router

-The official Openssh server (sshd deamon) can be made to work on the TP-Link modem router.
+The official OpenSSH server (sshd deamon) can be made to work on the TP-Link modem router.
 It consumes more RAM than dropbear, however it is the standard and can provide chrooted sftp.

 You can create a host key for the router on your PC (do not use passphrase for host keys!):
 ```sh